CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

 ## Summary

 So that's how we fetch data via HTTP in Elm.
+Elm makes a lot of hard tings easy for us.
+Unfortunately HTTP is one of the "easy" things it makes, at least initially, hard.
+There is good reason for this though.
+Elm is forcing us to work in a particular way so that we can protect ourselves from runtime exceptions in our applications.

-However, as we mentioned at the start, this was just a brief detour.
+As we mentioned at the start, this was just a brief detour.
 We'll rewind this step and use Phoenix's Channels instead in part 10, which should be out soon.

 We'll be announcing the rest of the tutorial on Twitter ([@cultivatehq](https://twitter.com/cultivatehq) using hashtag [#phoenixelm](https://twitter.com/hashtag/phoenixelm?src=hash)), so keep an eye out for updates!